 Strawberry Crumble Bars

-Packed with fresh strawberries and made with a buttery crumb crust, these strawberry crumble bars are perfect for school lunch boxes, decadent for after-the-meal dessert, and handy for unexpected guests.
-They are so easy to make and so delicious!
+These strawberry crumble bars are packed with fresh strawberries and are made with a buttery crumb crust.
+They are perfect for school lunch boxes, decadent for an after-the-meal dessert, and handy for unexpected guests.

 - Total Time: 1 hour, 15 minutes